 Being a plain (in appearance only!) and simple fresh strawberry pie, I think adding a creamy topping adds a lot, both in looks and also when you bite and find many contrasting textures: the smoothness of the jello, the rusticity of the strawberries and the creaminess of the topping.

-- More stabilized whipped cream: this is a tip from an old dessert cookbook by Nancy Silverton that I adopted years ago when I had a cafe, and never looked back.
+- More stabilized whipped cream: this is a tip from an old dessert cookbook by Nancy Silverton that I adopted years ago when I had a cafe and never looked back.
 The whipped cream has more consistency without tasting like cream cheese.
-So it's a win on all front.
+So it's a win on all fronts.

-- Chantilly cream: if you want to make it the traditional way, simply omit the cream cheese and follow the same instructions.
+- Chantilly cream: if you want to make it traditionally, simply omit the cream cheese and follow the instructions.

-- Cool whip: since we're already hopped on the strawberry jello bandwagon, we might as well open up to commercial whipped toppings, such as Cool Whip, which is an imitation whipped cream sold in supermarkets.
+- Cool Whip: since we're already hopped on the strawberry jello bandwagon, we might as well open up to commercial whipped toppings, such as Cool Whip, an imitation whipped cream sold in supermarkets.
 If you like it, by all means use it.

-- Gelatin: my number one tip for working with this ingredient that many feel is difficult, is beware of the temperatures of the strawberry preparation when adding the gelatin.
-That said, this recipe makes it easier because it's all dissolved and mixed before heating it.
-So there's less room for issues.
-I use regular jello, but I don't see why using sugar-free jello wouldn't work.
-If it solidifies it's good to use.
+- Gelatin: my number one tip when working with this ingredient is to be aware of the temperatures of the strawberry preparation when adding the gelatin.
+This recipe makes it easier because it's all dissolved and mixed before heating it.
+So there's less room for complications.
+I use regular strawberry jell-O, but I don't see why using sugar-free jello wouldn't work.
+If it solidifies well, it's good to use.

 - Graham cracker crust: for an easier pie, you can also use a cookie crumb crust.
-Find all the ingredients and details in this graham cracker crust recipe post.
+This graham cracker crust recipe post has all the ingredients and details.

 Related recipes you might like: